moveit/moveit2_tutorials/doc/how_to_contribute/how_to_contribute_to_site.rst

 Steps
 -----

-These steps will walk you through how to build the website locally, test for broken links, run the formatters and spellchecker, and how to locally run industrial_ci to test code changes.

-This should make it easy for you to develop changes to this site and make sure your changes will pass the checks in CI.

 1. Build and view the website locally

   First, ``cd`` to the root directory of the moveit2_tutorials repo (if you followed the :doc:`Getting Started </doc/tutorials/getting_started/getting_started>` tutorial, this will be ``~/ws_moveit2/src/moveit2_tutorials``).
 From that directory, run this command: